Birth date: June 19, 1945

 November 13, 2010 - Suu Kyi is released from house arrest.
 She has spent 15 of the last 21 years under house arrest.

-November 15, 2010 - Speaking to reporters at the headquarters of her National League for Democracy (NLD) pledges to keep working toward restoring democracy and improving human rights in Myanmar.
+November 15, 2010 - Speaking to reporters at the headquarters of the NLD, Suu Kyi pledges to keep working toward restoring democracy and improving human rights in Myanmar.

-January 28, 2011 - Suu Kyi's recorded message is played at the World Economic Forum in Switzerland, in which she stresses the need for Myanmar to re-establish ties with the rest of the world.
+January 28, 2011 - Suu Kyi's recorded message, in which she stresses the need for Myanmar to reestablish ties with the rest of the world, is played at the World Economic Forum in Switzerland.

 November 18, 2011 - Nyan Win, the spokesman for Suu Kyi's National League for Democracy, says that Suu Kyi will participate in the next elections.
-Suu Kyi's National League for Democracy announced earlier in the day that it planned to re-register as a political party and participate in all future parliamentary elections.
+The NLD announced earlier in the day that it planned to re-register as a political party and participate in all future parliamentary elections.

-January 18, 2012 - Registers to run for a parliamentary seat.
+January 18, 2012 - Suu Kyi registers to run for a parliamentary seat.

-April 1, 2012 - Wins a seat in parliament in Myanmar's first multiparty elections since 1990.
+April 1, 2012 - Wins a seat in parliament in Myanmar's first mult